openstack-k8s-operators/os-diff/README.md

 ssh -F ssh.config standalone
 ```

-When everything is setup correctly you can tweak the config.yaml file at the root of the project which contain the description
-of the services you want to extract configurations:
+When everything is setup correctly you can tweak the config.yaml file at the root of the project which will contain the description of the services you want to extract configuration from:

 ```
   config.yaml
 ```

-You can add your own service according to the following:
+You can add your own service(s) according to the following:

 ```
   # Service name